52asl/52hz-identidock/README.md

 identidock
 ==========
-Now lests change the future

 Simple identicon server based on monsterid from Kevin Gaudin.

-From "Using Docker" by Adrian Mouat published by O'Reilly Media.
+From "Using Docker" by Adrian Mouat published by O'Reilly media.
-# 52hz-identidock